hexters/hexa-lite/docs/README.V3.md

-# Filament Hexa Lite - V2
+# Filament V4 & Hexa Lite V3

-**Filament Hexa Lite** is a free and developer-friendly **role and permission management plugin** for [FilamentPHP](https://filamentphp.com/).
+**Filament Hexa Lite** is a free and developer-friendly **role and permission management plugin** for [FilamentPHP V4](https://filamentphp.com/).
 It helps you manage user roles and access permissions across Resources, Pages, and Widgets — with support for multi-panel apps via custom guards.

-Currently in version 2, Hexa Lite is more intuitive, customizable, and production-ready.
+Currently in version 3, Hexa Lite is more intuitive, customizable, and production-ready.

 ![Banner](https://github.com/hexters/assets/blob/main/hexa/v2/banner.png?raw=true)